MichaelNeas/laboratory/practice/swift/pointsOfInterest.md

 1. Then archieve it with a generic device or real device.
 1. Then make an app on the apple web portal with matching app id.
 1. Validate or submit to app store from xcode.
-1. Once approved it goes to itunes connect and it needs to process.
+1. Once approved it goes to app store connect and it needs to process.
 1. Update the description and all the other goodies.
 1. Submit it